 CRWA, formed in 1965, uses science, advocacy and the law to safeguard the 80-mile length of the Charles and its environs as it courses through 23 cities and towns from Hopkinton to Boston.
 CRWA’s achievements include scientific research that resulted in nearly eliminating sewage discharges into the Charles, advocacy that led to better regulation around water use, and a commitment to addressing the risks of climate change.

-As for her goals for CRWA, Norton said she intends to make the organization more of a resource for the 35 Greater Boston communities served by the Massachusetts Water Resources Authority around innovations that champion green infrastructure and mitigate climate change.
+As for her goals for CRWA, Norton said she intends to make the organization more of a resource for the 35 Greater Boston communities that make up the Charles River watershed served by the Massachusetts Water Resources Authority around innovations that champion green infrastructure and mitigate climate change.
 She also plans to unite with other area watershed associations to lobby Beacon Hill on environmental issues and to raise the profile and expertise of the organization as a whole.

 “I’m an organizer at heart,” she said.
 “We get much more accomplished when we work together with allies who share our values and our passion for clean water, healthy communities and a sustainable environment.”